Dutch: Salesman or Advocate? A Distinction with a Difference

 Becoming your customer's advocate is much more important than just trying to make the sale

-I recently returned from speaking at the Ratchet and Wrench Conference in Orlando.
+I recently returned from speaking at the Ratchet+Wrench Management Conference in Orlando.
 I had the privilege of speaking with many new shop owners who were just beginning their journey.
 A reoccurring question was: what can I do to make my shop different than the rest?
 How can I distinguish myself and my shop?
-My reply was simple: aspire to be more than a salesman, be a genuine advocate for your customers”.
+My reply was simple: aspire to be more than a salesman, be a genuine advocate for your customers.”

-In spite of all the information available on the internet there exists an inherent information delta between us as service providers and our clients.
+In spite of all the information available on the internet, there exists an inherent information delta between us as service providers and our clients.
 The average vehicle owner lacks the technical knowledge to fully understand the intricacies of automotive repair.
-Because of this delta it’s vital that our customers recognize us as advocates for them, NOT salesmen and this advocacy MUST be genuine.
+Because of this delta it’s vital that our customers recognize us as advocates for them, not salesmen and this advocacy must be genuine.
 It can’t be motivated by self-interest.
 It can never employ false empathy as a sales technique which is common in retail sales.
-One of the best ways to begin this process of forging a customer relationship based on advocacy is through a process that I implemented at my shop soon after I opened over twenty-six years ago.
+One of the best ways to begin this process of forging a customer relationship based on advocacy is through a process that I implemented at my shop soon after I opened over 26 years ago.

 My CSR’s desk faced the one entryway to the property.
 She noted the type of vehicle driving up and compared that to the mornings appointments so that she could address the customer by their surname as they entered.
 After offering a cup of coffee or snack, she would hand them a clipboard and pen with which they would answer the eleven questions on the form.